Want to learn how to make faster, better compost with no extra effort?

 Confidence level: 10

 Urine is high in nitrogen, phosphorus and potassium, and research by the Rodale Institute (mentioned in their book on composting, although I don’t have the link to the study) shows that it speeds up the composting process.
+I’ve also used it extensively (please don’t tell my wife) and the results have always been good.

 However, some sources suggest you should avoid using urine from people who are ill or who have a urinary tract infection.